Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 If one or more characters fall through the trapdoor in area K81, read:
 "You fall into a chute of polished black marble slide into the darkness"

+The chute plunges from the trapdoor in area K81 through a one-way secret door into a flooded cell (area K74e).
+Characters who slide all the way to the bottom are deposited in the cell, but take no damage.
+The slide contains no handholds and is too slippery to ascend without the aid of magic.